pambrose/prometheus-proxy/README.md

 | -u --usage          |                 |                        |        | Print usage message and exit           |

 Misc notes:
-* If you want to customize the logging, include the Java arg: `-Dlogback.configurationFile=/path/to/logback.xml`
+* If you want to customize the logging, include the java arg `-Dlogback.configurationFile=/path/to/logback.xml`
 * JSON config files must have a *.json* suffix
 * Java Properties config files must have a *.properties*  or *.prop* suffix
 * HOCON config files must have a *.conf* suffix

 ## Docker

-The Proxy docker image is [here](https://hub.docker.com/r/pambrose/prometheus-proxy/) The Agent docker image is [here](https://hub.docker.com/r/pambrose/prometheus-agent//)

 ```bash
 $ docker run --rm -p 8082:8082 -p 50051:50051 -p 8080:8080 \